cucumber/screenplay.js/README.md

 ## Usage

-This guide will walk you through the usage of the library step by step.
+This guide will walk you through the usage of the `@cucumber/screenplay` step by step.
 For a full example, please refer to the files in the `features` directory (which are also acceptance tests for this library).

 ### Actors